All planning checklists

 Keep the group together

-Designate a 'back-marker' when walking from Imperial Square to the Brewery Quarter.
+Use a back-marker when walking between Imperial Square and the Brewery Quarter.

 Easy·Standard impact